 After admitting that there *must* be something about Cincinnati that I was completely missing, I decided to head down to Ohio's southwestern corner for a long weekend.

 And the verdict?
-There's definitely more to Cincinnati than I originally realized!
+There's definitely more things to do in Cincinnati than I originally realized!

 Here are just a sampling of what there is to do there over a weekend: